 — Requires underwriting after your Initial Enrollment Period

-— Extensive coverage on many plans throughout the U.S. and abroad for those who travel
+— Extensive coverage on many plans throughout the U.S. and abroad if you travel

 — Benefits standardized throughout the US

 — Easy enrollment

 — Often covers routine dental, vision, hearing, SilverSneakers gym memberships, and/or alternative medicine benefits.

 — Benefits vary from plan to plan